-Reykjavik Ice Skating Hall is located in Laugardalur and is open to the public.
+Once you are done exploring Reykjavík, you can head to your skating adventure at Reykjavik Ice Skating Hall.
+It is located in Laugardalur and is open to the public.
 Located to the east of the city center, this sports complex also boasts a geothermally heated swimming pool, a soccer stadium and an indoor sports hall.
 Lace up your rented skates and glide out onto the ice for an exhilarating and fun way to exercise.

 From autumn until spring, the ice rink in Akureyri also opens to the public.
 The Akureyri Skating Club has been around since 1937 and oversees figure and social skating at the rink.
 There are also opportunities to watch a fast-paced ice hockey game, but you’ll have more of a laugh if you’re the one wearing the skates.

 7. Snowshoes to explore Lake Mývatn

 Driving in Iceland in January is less daunting than you might think, so don’t rule out a road trip around the country.
 If you choose to follow the Ring Road in your campervan, make sure you take the opportunity to explore the Lake Mývatn region on foot.
 Equipped with a pair of snowshoes, you’ll make light work of a scenic hike as your guide shows you some of the area’s prettiest views.

 Snowshoes distribute your weight over a wider area, so you don’t sink too deep into the snow.
 The lightweight frame varies in size – you’ll only need small ones for compacted areas, whereas if there’s a lot of fresh powder, then a larger snowshoe will be more effective.
 Anyone who can walk can try them on so don’t be scared and snowshoe up!

 8. Mush huskies on a dog sledding adventure